obsidian-community/obsidian-hub/02 - Community Expansions/02.01 Plugins by Category/Plugins for daily notes.md

 ---

-# Plugins for daily pages
+# Plugins for daily notes

-Plugins to help you navigate or manage daily, weekly, monthly notes.
+Plugins to help you navigate or manage daily, weekly or monthly notes.

 ## Plugins in this category